-Send data to The Trade Desk
+Send audiences to The Trade Desk

 The Trade Desk is a platform for wide internet advertising and enables the use of UID 2.0 for first-party paid media advertising.